awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-multiselect](https://github.com/monterail/vue-multiselect) - Universal select/multiselect/tagging component for Vue.js.
   - [stf-vue-select ★46](https://github.com/stfalcon-studio/stf-vue-select) - most flexible and customized select Vue2
  - [vue-select-image ★42](https://github.com/mazipan/vue-select-image) - Vue 2 Component for selecting image from list
- - [@riophae/vue-treeselect ★289](https://github.com/riophae/vue-treeselect) - A multi-select component with nested options for Vue.js
+ - [@riophae/vue-treeselect ★289](https://github.com/riophae/vue-treeselect) - A multi-select component with nested options support for Vue.js.
  - [@k186/pd-select ★63](https://github.com/k186/pd-select) - A mobile UI component like IOS picker for Vue 2.x,can be wheel pick what ever you defined.
  - [vue-dropdowns ★11](https://github.com/mikerodham/vue-dropdowns) - A minimalistic and adaptable way to display select boxes if using objects for vue2.x
  - [v-cascade ★7](https://github.com/zanseven007/v-cascade) - A lovely component of cascade selector with Vue 2.x (Support both of PC and Mobile)